 With air temperatures creeping a little higher as the weeks go on and the sun shining just a little longer each day, it is becoming more and more possible to make time to take a jump and enjoy the cool refreshing waters that this beautiful country has to offer.
 So whether it’s the waters of Lake Taupo, the shores of Abel Tasman or the glacial river at the Blue Pools, or simply somewhere closer to home, they are waiting and ready to receive you!
 And now that you know that it has transformational power as well as being a bit of fun, what more could you ask for?
 Go on, dive in!

 Wondering what else can help improve your wellbeing?
-With summer almost here, Liam has written about the benefits of Vitamin D on our health.
-Why not give it a read here and learn more about how nature can help us feel so much better.
+With summer almost here, Liam has written and article about how nature can help us feel so much better.
 One of his topics talks about the benefits of Vitamin D on our health.